BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Antelope Canyon entrance upper

-The Upper Canyon is more A-Shaped: narrow at the top and wide at the bottom.
+The Upper Canyon is more A-shaped: narrow at the top and wide at the bottom.
 This makes it more accessible than the Lower Canyon.

 It’s also quite a bit taller than the Lower Canyon.

 This is the canyon with the famous beams of light entering the narrow top during mid-day.
-The tour guide explained to us the beams of light only happen at certain times of the year.
+The tour guide explained to us that beams of light only happen at certain times of the year.

 Not sure which area of the Grand Canyon to Visit?